hargitomi97/sigstat/docs/md/README.md

 - [`NormalizeRotation`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/NormalizeRotation.md)
 	- Performs rotation normalization on the online signature
 - [`RelativeScale`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/RelativeScale.md)
-	- Maps values of a feature to a specific range.  <para>InputFeature: feature to be scaled.</para><para>OutputFeature: output feature for scaled InputFeature&gt;</para>
+	- Maps values of a feature to a specific range.  <br>InputFeature: feature to be scaled.<br>OutputFeature: output feature for scaled InputFeature&gt;
 - [`ResampleSamplesCountBased`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/ResampleSamplesCountBased.md)
 	- Resamples an online signature to a specific sample count using the specified `SigStat.Common.PipelineItems.Transforms.Preprocessing.IInterpolation` algorithm
 - [`Scale`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/Scale.md)
-	- Maps values of a feature to a specific range.  <para>InputFeature: feature to be scaled.</para><para>OutputFeature: output feature for scaled InputFeature&gt;</para>
+	- Maps values of a feature to a specific range.  <br>InputFeature: feature to be scaled.<br>OutputFeature: output feature for scaled InputFeature&gt;
 - [`TranslatePreproc`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/TranslatePreproc.md)
 	- This transformations can be used to translate the coordinates of an online signature
 - [`UniformScale`](./SigStat/Common/PipelineItems/Transforms/Preprocessing/UniformScale.md)
-	- Maps values of a feature to a specific range and another proportional.  <para>BaseDimension: feature modelled the base dimension of the scaling. </para><para>ProportionalDimension: feature modelled the dimension scaled proportionally to the base dimension. </para><para>BaseDimensionOutput: output feature for scaled BaseDimension&gt;</para><para>ProportionalDimensionOutput: output feature for scaled ProportionalDimension&gt;</para>
+	- Maps values of a feature to a specific range and another proportional.  <br>BaseDimension: feature modelled the base dimension of the scaling. <br>ProportionalDimension: feature modelled the dimension scaled proportionally to the base dimension. <br>BaseDimensionOutput: output feature for scaled BaseDimension&gt;<br>ProportionalDimensionOutput: output feature for scaled ProportionalDimension&gt;
 ### [SigStat.Common.PipelineItems.Classifiers](./SigStat/Common/PipelineItems/Classifiers/README.md)

 - [`DtwClassifier`](./SigStat/Common/PipelineItems/Classifiers/DtwClassifier.md)